Architecture & Design internships in Rome

 All interns in Rome are hosted in various homestay accommodations.
 Living with an Italian family offers full daily cultural immersion into the lifestyle, language, and cuisine.

-Homestays are typically situated within 20 minutes walking distance to the local team’s office (where the Italian language lessons also take place).
+Homestays are typically situated within 20-30 minutes walking distance to the local team’s office (where the Italian language lessons also take place).
 The commute time to internship placements can vary.
-Although some are quite nearby, in many cases, interns should expect to commute approxi.
-45 minutes by public transportation (metro or bus).
+Although some are quite nearby, in many cases, interns should expect a commute time of 30-45 minutes by public transportation (metro or bus).
 If interns prefer to stay at a homestay that’s further from the office, yet closer to the internship placement instead, this request may be granted (subject to availability).

 Interns can expect to have their own bedroom but may be accommodated alongside 2 to 3 other students or interns.
 Bathrooms are shared.
 Living is comfortable and WiFi is provided.
 Laundry is included - usually it will be done once a week.